 Reservations and withdrawals

-In its declaration deposited on 27 April 2015, Poland entered reservations to Article 18(5) of the Convention, stating that it wished to offer consular protection under the Convention only to Polish nationals.
+In its declaration deposited on 27 April 2015, Poland entered reservations to Article 18(5) of the Convention, stating that it wished to offer consular protection under the Convention to Polish nationals only.
 Six other signatory countries have objected to Poland’s declaration because they consider it incompatible with Article 78 (“reservations”) of the Convention.
-Both Justice Minister Zbigniew Ziobro and Social Affairs Minister Marlena Maląg announced in July 2020 that Poland would withdraw from the Istanbul Convention.
+Both, Justice Minister Zbigniew Ziobro and Social Affairs Minister Marlena Maląg, announced that Poland would withdraw from the Istanbul Convention in July 2020.
 To date (April 2021), however, this announcement has not been followed by a withdrawal.

 The Istanbul Convention has demonstrated its positive impact towards setting up mechanisms to prevent and combat violence against women and domestic violence.
 To date, several countries have initiated reforms and adopted new legislative and policy pieces moving towards ratification.

 One of the most relevant outcomes of the Istanbul Convention is how effective it is in instigating change and progress in countries where it is ratified, often in the span of just a few years.
-The European Women´s Lobby (EWL) Observatory have assessed the level of ratification in 23 European countries that have ratified the Istanbul Convention.
-In their analysis, the EWL Observatory concludes that in the 23 countries examined, including 19 EU Member States and 4 non-EU Member States, the ratification and implementation of the Istanbul Convention has introduced positive measures across the four pillars listed below in all countries.
+The European Women’s Lobby (EWL) Observatory has assessed the level of ratification in 23 European countries that have ratified the Istanbul Convention.
+In its analysis, the EWL Observatory concludes that in the 23 countries examined, including 19 EU Member States and 4 non-EU Member States, the ratification and implementation of the Istanbul Convention has introduced positive measures across the four pillars listed below in all countries.